alexghergh/magic-squares/README.md

 ## Introduction

-This repo implements the methods described in [Matrix Properties of Magic Squares](https://faculty.etsu.edu/stephen/matrix-magic-squares.pdf) to generate matrix squares of any size.
+This repo implements the methods described in [Matrix Properties of Magic Squares](https://faculty.etsu.edu/stephen/matrix-magic-squares.pdf) to generate magic squares of any size.

 Throughout this README, I will refer to a certain page of the paper above by using `(p. <page-number>)`.